RoelofSetsFire/data-processing-1/30 Homework/60 Week 6 SVG and Maps/10 Homework.md

 ## Submission check

-For problem 1 and problem 1 you should submit one map each (those maps consist of a HTML file, a CSS file and a Javascript file).
+Your submissions should a `zip` file, `week7.zip`, that contains:

+* The HTML, CSS and Javascript files that belong to two maps for problems 1 and 2, each in their own subdirectory.
-For problem 3 you should submit a PDF file with the answers to the questions.
+* A file called `reading5.pdf` that contains the answers to reading 5's questions.